Menu

 Our vibrant and dynamic English Department aspires to engender a love for the written and spoken word and fundamentally believes in the power of literature to engage young minds.
 English is taught in a relaxed, friendly, open-classroom atmosphere based on the foundations of good discipline, high expectations and hard work.

-The Department provides something for everyone.
+The department provides something for everyone.
 From etymology to exegesis, we offer the full range of linguistic and literary opportunities.

 AIMS OF ENGLISH DEPARTMENT